loft-demos/vcluster-platform-demo-app-template/docs/generator-argocd-webhook-cutover.md

 - the secret referenced by `github-provider-config`
 - the generated repo placeholders must resolve the correct repo name, Generator-vCluster name, and base domain
+- if the ApplicationSet controller still exposes a routable Service before its webhook listener is serving, add readiness and liveness probes to the upstream Generator Argo CD Helm values in `loft-demo-base`
 - `argo-cd-cluster-application-set` must remain unchanged so the Argo CD vCluster template path continues to work separately from this new Generator webhook path